aws/amazon-cloudwatch-agent-test/docs/getting-start.md

 4. the UI should ask you for inputs for the parameters.
 In `GitHubOrg`, type in your github username.
 In `RepositoryName`, type in your fork repo's name. e.g. amazon-cloudwatch-agent
 5. For the `AccountRoot`, input your root ARN, e.g.: `arn:aws:iam::1234567890:root`
-6. Choose a stackname.
+6. Choose a stack name.
 Anything. e.g. Terraform-IntegTest-Role
 7. After creating the stack, navigate to the `Resources` tab of the created stack
 8. Click on the role ID that was created by CloudFormation
 9. Click add permission